AMWA-TV/bcp-003/best-practice-authorisation.md

 ### Bearer Token

-Bearer tokens are longer lived in access tokens.
+Bearer tokens are longer lived then access tokens.
 They are passed from the Authorization Server to the client after successful authentication of client credentials, and contain an access token.
 Bearer tokens can be used to retrieve further access tokens from the Authorization Server once the original access token expires.

 ## Introduction (informative)

 This document covers client authorization, the mechanism by which an AMWA NMOS API Resource Server may verify that a client accessing it has the privileges required to access or modify some or all of the content using the API.

 This document is not concerned with the security of the connection used to carry out authorization or subsequently authorised interactions, but for the authorization mechanisms described in this document to be effective the connection used must be secured, ideally using the recommendations covered in [BCP-003-01](best-practice-secure-comms.md).